 - Lab Safety Equipment like eye and hearing protection and gloves is necessary for personnel protection.

 - Lab Timers are programmed with the desired time interval and operate until they reach zero and shut off or trigger an alarm.
 Some models have electrical receptacles to control testing screens, ovens, and other devices.
 Benchtop Timers operate independently to count up elapsed time or count down to zero.
 Some have multiple channels.

 Measurement: Construction materials laboratories must have a variety of instruments to measure dimensional characteristics for samples and tests.
 Calipers, measuring tapes, and diameter tapes have unique applications in standard test methods.

 - Measuring Tapes are indispensable and have many applications in the lab or field.
 Models with combined inch and metric units of measure ensure you won’t need to have two different types available.

-- Digital Calipers are a necessity for precise measurements with a resolution of 0.0005in or 0.01mm.
-Digital calipers with 12in or 300mm total range are a bit more expensive than ordinary 6in/150mm models but useful for many more applications.
+- Digital Calipers are necessary for precise measurements with a resolution of 0.0005in or 0.01mm.
+Digital calipers with a 12in or 300mm full range are a bit more expensive than ordinary 6in/150mm models but valuable for many more applications.
 Most digital calipers are switchable between inch and metric units of measure.